-Whether you need content for your blog, social media posts, emails, or other online platforms, learning how to write compelling copy will help you reach your audience and get it to react (key in copywriting).
+Whether you need content for your blog, social media posts, emails, or other online platforms, learning how to write compelling copy will help you reach your audience and get them to react (key in copywriting).

 But copywriting is also one of those rare skill sets that is both accessible and (potentially) highly lucrative.
 Why is that? - you might ask.

 Businesses need copywriters for a million things nowadays: social media, email marketing, websites, sales landing pages, microsites for certain campaigns and so so many more.